 Hiking with Dog: FAQs!

-How many kilometer can my dog hike?
+How many kilometers can my dog hike?

 Do dogs get hurt when hiking?